 HAW 433 I Pa'a Ke Kahua (3) An experiential approach to the acquisition of vocabulary, which will allow students to broaden and deepen their knowledge of language and the range of domains to perpetuate Hawaiian as a living language.
 Repeatable one time.
 Pre: 302 (or concurrent), or consent.

 HAW 435 (Alpha) Problems in Translation (3) Problems in translation of: (B) legal documents; (C) newspapers.
 Pre: 302 or consent.

 HAW 452 Structure of Hawaiian (3) Descriptive linguistic analysis.
 Intensive exercises in advanced grammar.
-Pre: 302 (or concurrent) and LING 102, or consent.
+Pre: 302 (or concurrent) or consent.
 DH